-Bill Bonds, veteran Channel 7 Action News anchor, dies
+Bill Bonds, iconic Channel 7 news anchor, dies

 Bill Bonds, whose piercing gaze and authoritative baritone ruled the Detroit airwaves for decades, died Saturday, according to his longtime station, WXYZ-TV.

 The veteran 7 Action News anchor died Saturday after suffering a heart attack in the afternoon, the station said.
 He was 82.

 In a statement released on Saturday night, Bonds' family said he was "so much more than the face on TV, the talented anchorman."

 "He was a wonderful husband and father who cared deeply about his children and his family.
 We will miss him greatly," the statement said.
 "Bill had a great passion for the news business.
 More than anything, he loved bringing the news to the people of Detroit.
 He believed we were a better community, if we were a well-informed community.
 We thank everyone for their thoughts and prayers during this difficult time."

 Matt Friedman, a former WDIV-TV Channel 4 news producer, said of Bonds: "Nobody could ever look into a camera and command an audience like him.
 Detroit really became the competitive TV market it is today after he left Channel 7."

 Diana Lewis, Bonds' longtime co-anchor, phoned in to the station to say that he helped form her career.
 "We know that Billy hasn't been well," she said, adding that his death was still a shock.
 "But I am at peace knowing that (his wife) Karen was there with him...and that he did not suffer.
 He was a master news anchor...He was intelligent, challenging, he was exciting."

 Former Channel 7 reporter Cheryl Chodun, who knew Bonds for more than 30 years, said she was both "heartbroken and grateful.